List of Gargoyles characters: Non-combat Mutates

-Both Benny and Erin are modeled after Greg Weisman's kids.
+Both Benny and Erin are modeled after the children of series creator Greg Weisman.
 They got to choose which mutated forms that their comic book versions were given.

 Thailog

 Thailog (voiced by Keith David) was a clone of Goliath created by Anton Sevarius and educated by David Xanatos (via a "subliminal education program"), giving him many of Xanatos's personality traits.
 He would prove to be both a genius and a persistent enemy.
 Thailog debuts in the season 2 episode Double Jeopardy, which aired in November 1995, and his name is almost backwards for "Goliath".
 When Owen Burnett cleaned Goliath's wound from a drone attack, the blood on the cloth he used was secretly given to Sevarius.
 A "monster", in Xanatos' words.
 Goliath's body and Xanatos' mind.
 Deciding that he would never be free under Xanatos' thumb, Thailog planned his own kidnapping by Sevarius, blackmails Xanatos for 20 million dollars for his safe return, and after meeting his genetic source, Goliath, for the first time, seemingly perishes in an explosion.
 Xanatos later guesses that Thailog had planned to fake his death all along, leaving him both free of Xanatos, and free to spend the 20 million without interference.
 Xanatos realizes that he has created a monster, one as strong as Goliath and as smart as (if not smarter than) himself.

 Under the name "Alexander Thailog", Thailog would later form a partnership/relationship with Demona, (business-wise they formed a company, called "Nightstone Unlimited"), but was planning to let her and Macbeth die to inherit both their fortunes.
 Demona in her human form planned to marry Macbeth and then claim that he was dead to inherit his fortune.
 Thailog planned to kill Macbeth and Demona and as her sole business partner, her Banker, he would inherit their combined fortunes.
 Both of them later commissioned Sevarius to create a clan of clones from the Manhattan Clan's DNA, which he eventually betrayed.

 Thailog eventually "dies" (or, more accurately, lapses into a permanent stone sleep) in the third season of the animated series, but is depicted as alive in the canonical SLG Comic Book.
-That is because Gargoyles: The Goliath Chronicles was considered non-canon by Weisman.
+Gargoyles: The Goliath Chronicles was considered non-canon by Weisman, although "Genesis Undone" does give some insight into relationship-dynamic between Goliath and Thailog.

-The dynamics between Thailog and Xanatos somewhat mirror that of Lex Luthor and the clone of Superman in Vatman, in season one of Lois & Clark: The New Adventures of Superman, which aired in March 1994.